abbaty48/blogging_restapi_fastify/README.md

 - Open the project in the terminal.
 - `npm install` to install the project dependencies.
 - `npm start` to start the project.
-- `npm start:dev` to start the project in develpment mode.
+- `npm start:dev` to start the project in development mode.

 ### Dependencies